pedrovgs/Roma/README.md

 Contributors
 ------------

-* [Mª Asunción Jiménez Cordero](https://github.com/asuncionjc) - Thanks for all your contributions to this project and support during the development.
+* [Mª Asunción Jiménez Cordero](https://www.researchgate.net/profile/Asuncion_Jimenez-Cordero) - PhD Student at Universidad de Sevilla.
+Thanks for all your contributions to this project and support during the development.
 Your machine learning support and knowledge was the key to success in this project.
 * [Pedro Vicente Gómez Sánchez](https://github.com/pedrovgs) - Core contributor.

 Developed By